metio/terraform-provider-k8s/docs/data-sources/k8gb_absa_oss_gslb_v1beta1_manifest.md

 Required:

-- `paths` (Attributes List) A collection of paths that map requests to backends. (see [below for nested schema](#nestedatt--spec--ingress--rules--host--paths))
+- `paths` (Attributes List) A collection of paths that map requests to backends. (see [below for nested schema](#nestedatt--spec--ingress--rules--http--paths))

-<a id="nestedatt--spec--ingress--rules--host--paths"></a>
+<a id="nestedatt--spec--ingress--rules--http--paths"></a>
-### Nested Schema for `spec.ingress.rules.host.paths`
+### Nested Schema for `spec.ingress.rules.http.paths`

 Required:

-- `backend` (Attributes) Backend defines the referenced service endpoint to which the traffic will be forwarded to. (see [below for nested schema](#nestedatt--spec--ingress--rules--host--paths--backend))
+- `backend` (Attributes) Backend defines the referenced service endpoint to which the traffic will be forwarded to. (see [below for nested schema](#nestedatt--spec--ingress--rules--http--paths--backend))
 - `path_type` (String) PathType determines the interpretation of the Path matching.
 PathType can be one of the following values: * Exact: Matches the URL path exactly. * Prefix: Matches based on a URL path prefix split by '/'.
 Matching is done on a path element by element basis.
 A path element refers is the list of labels in the path split by the '/' separator.
 A request is a match for path p if every p is an element-wise prefix of p of the request path.
 Note that if the last element of the path is a substring of the last element in request path, it is not a match (e.g. /foo/bar matches /foo/bar/baz, but does not match /foo/barbaz). * ImplementationSpecific: Interpretation of the Path matching is up to the IngressClass.
 Implementations can treat this as a separate PathType or treat it identically to Prefix or Exact path types.
 Implementations are required to support all path types.

 Optional:

 - `path` (String) Path is matched against the path of an incoming request.
 Currently it can contain characters disallowed from the conventional 'path' part of a URL as defined by RFC 3986.
 Paths must begin with a '/' and must be present when using PathType with value 'Exact' or 'Prefix'.

-<a id="nestedatt--spec--ingress--rules--host--paths--backend"></a>
+<a id="nestedatt--spec--ingress--rules--http--paths--backend"></a>
-### Nested Schema for `spec.ingress.rules.host.paths.backend`
+### Nested Schema for `spec.ingress.rules.http.paths.backend`

 Optional:

 - `resource` (Attributes) Resource is an ObjectRef to another Kubernetes resource in the namespace of the Ingress object.
 If resource is specified, a service.Name and service.Port must not be specified.
-This is a mutually exclusive setting with 'Service'. (see [below for nested schema](#nestedatt--spec--ingress--rules--host--paths--path--resource))
+This is a mutually exclusive setting with 'Service'. (see [below for nested schema](#nestedatt--spec--ingress--rules--http--paths--backend--resource))
 - `service` (Attributes) Service references a Service as a Backend.
-This is a mutually exclusive setting with 'Resource'. (see [below for nested schema](#nestedatt--spec--ingress--rules--host--paths--path--service))
+This is a mutually exclusive setting with 'Resource'. (see [below for nested schema](#nestedatt--spec--ingress--rules--http--paths--backend--service))

-<a id="nestedatt--spec--ingress--rules--host--paths--path--resource"></a>
+<a id="nestedatt--spec--ingress--rules--http--paths--backend--resource"></a>
-### Nested Schema for `spec.ingress.rules.host.paths.path.resource`
+### Nested Schema for `spec.ingress.rules.http.paths.backend.resource`

 Required: